chetan1978/BikeSharingAssignment/README.md

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

 ## Acknowledgements
-- UpGrad tutorials on Exploratory Data Analysis (EDA) on the learning platform
+- UpGrad Assignment on Bike Sharing

 ## Contact